 English students develop their analytical and critical skills through the study of a range of texts and language.
 Students will gain valuable independent study skills which are useful in a range of further education, higher education and employment settings.
 An English A level is recognised as a facilitating A Level by most Universities including the Russell Group.

 Exam Board OCR

 Subject Leader Mr T Painter

+Specific Entry Requirements:

-6 GCSEs (Grades 9-5) including Grade 5 Mathematics and Grade 6 in GCSE English Literature www.ttsonline.net 27
+6 GCSEs (Grades 9-5) including Grade 5 Mathematics and Grade 6 in GCSE English Literature and English Language